 Amazon Basics Air Leak at Seals or Cracked Housing

-Vacuum makes a high-pitched whistling noise during use
+The vacuum makes a high-pitched whistling noise during use.

 Advertisements